WilbertYuan/WilbertYuan/README.md

 ![Profile Views](http://img.shields.io/badge/Profile%20Views-146-blue)

 **I'm a Morning 🐔 and also a evening 🐱**
-You know I actually have many lessons during daytime😓
+(You know, actually, I have many lessons during the daytime😓)
 ```text
 🌞 Morning                24 commits          ██████████░░░░░░░░░░░░░░░   40.68 %
 🌆 Daytime                3 commits           █░░░░░░░░░░░░░░░░░░░░░░░░   05.08 %